 Hardener will help your paint dry and easy to finish.
 Pour your material into a mixing container.
 The technical information of the coating will inform you of the proportion of materials you need, with a series of three numbers.
 For example, the standard mix ratio for single-stage coatings is 8 / 1 / 1 mixture.
 That is to say, for every 8 parts of the coating, add one diluent and one hardener.

-If you are using a paint mixing cup, there will be a score corresponding to this ratio.
+If you are using a china paint gun cup, there will be a score corresponding to this ratio.
 Therefore, you can paint the cup to leve' 8'and use diluent to reach'9' and then use hardener to top it to ' 10'.
 Mix the paint evenly.
 Paint sticks can be purchased from any shop, any solid wood or old tools will be enough to mix the mixture.
 Complete thoroughly to create the appropriate consistency.
 No matter what you use to mix the paint, it will be damaged, so choose something you can't miss.
 Test paint with spray gun.
 Add a small amount of paint to the spray gun and leave a disposable surface to test the suitability of the new mixed paint.
 If the paint does not flow well from the spray gun, add more thinner to increase the flow.
 If you spray the surface and see that the paint is running, or there is a problem with drying, it indicates that more curing agent is needed.